pjortiz/docker-nginx-tunnel-proxy/README.md

 # docker-nginx-tunnel-proxy
-A docker image to use nginx as a tunnal proxy for web trafic
+A docker image to use nginx with HTTP CONNECT method support, as a tunnal proxy for web trafic